 There are three main types of keywords – generic, long tail and broad match.
 Generic keywords are simple words like “car.”
 Broad match keywords are slightly more specific than generic ones like “Honda car.”
-Long tail keywords are very descriptive and point to the exact product like “where to buy used Honda car.”
+Long-tail keywords are very descriptive and point to the exact product like “where to buy used Honda car.”
 Ideally, you should mainly target broad match keywords but include long-tail keywords a few times as well.

 You can use tools like KWFinder or Google’s Keyword Planner to research keywords.
-Simply enter your target keywords and these tools will show you all relevant combinations.
-It will also show you the search volume for each of these keywords along with the difficulty level in ranking.
+Simply enter your target keywords and these seo tools will show you all relevant combinations.
+It will also show you the search volume for each of these keywords along with the difficulty level in the ranking.

 3. Use Keywords Optimally

 After getting the right keywords, you must put them in appropriate places where search engines can find them.
 You must add keywords to your page titles, headers, meta descriptions, URLs and content.
-However, if the keyword density is too high, you may get penalised by the search engines.
+However, if the keyword density is too high, you may get penalized by the search engines.
 So make sure that you don’t abuse the keywords.

 Google prefers articles on websites that have been written naturally and not stuffed with keywords.
 In a nutshell, you should ideally keep keyword density at about 0.5% – 1% for long-tail keywords along with semantic and LSI keywords.
 Lateral Semantic Indexing (LSI) are keywords that are related to the keywords you search for.

 Use your keywords throughout your blog posts and titles to help improve your rankings.
 Content goes a long way to build your brand, so make sure you’re doing it right.
-Even the length of your blog posts is taken into account by search engines in ranking.
+Even the length of your blog posts is taken into account by search engines in the ranking.
 Generally, longer articles tend to rank higher in search results than shorter ones.